munificent/game-programming-patterns/book/update-method.markdown

 If, for some reason, you decide you *don't* want your game to be sequential like this, you would need to use something like the <a href="double-buffer.html" class="pattern">Double Buffer</a> pattern.
-That makes the order that A and B update not matter because *both* of them will see the previous frame's state.
+That makes the order in which A and B update not matter because *both* of them will see the previous frame's state.

 </aside>